 PURPOSE 1 Findings

 Oral PrEP is highly effective when used consistently, but additional options are still needed.
 Prior studies have shown that women tend to have more difficulty achieving good adherence to daily PrEP.
-Some people have trouble remembering to take a pill every day and others are hesitant to have pill bottles that could be lost or stolen or reveal that they are at risk for HIV.
-Having multiple prevention options available ensures that everyone can find a method that works for them.
+Some people have trouble remembering to take a pill every day, and others are hesitant to have pill bottles that could be lost or stolen or reveal that they are at risk for HIV.
+Having multiple prevention options ensures that everyone can find a method that works for them.

-PURPOSE 1 (NCT04994509) was essentially two studies in one, evaluating both lenacapavir and daily oral Descovy (tenofovir alafenamide/emtricitabine).
+PURPOSE 1 (NCT04994509) is essentially two studies in one, evaluating both lenacapavir and daily oral Descovy (tenofovir alafenamide/emtricitabine).
 It therefore helps fill the data gap that has held up approval of Descovy PrEP for cisgender women and others exposed to HIV via vaginal sex.

 The study enrolled more than 5,300 cisgender adolescent girls and young women ages 16 to 25 in South Africa and Uganda.
 Almost all were Black, most were single and the median age was 21 years.
 More than a third tested positive for sexually transmitted infections at study entry, indicating that the population was at high risk for HIV.